jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 Examples should explicitly give every step needed to reproduce your result.
 For command line based tools, provided the exact code your user needs to run.
 Ideally this example can be provided as a notebook or script so your user can run it directly.
-(or by screenshots in the case of a GUI)
+In the case of a GUI, provide screenshots or a video tutorial.

 ### Any data needed to run the example is provided and explained

 Getting data formatted correctly is another huge hurdle of users and although you should give guidance on how data should be formatted for your tool, your examples should not depend on your user's data.
-Instead, provide your users with example data that your example code directly downloads (or is available through the GUI).
+Instead, provide your users with example data that your example code directly downloads (or is available through your GUI).
-This gives users a positive control for when they are troubleshooting the formatting for their own data later on, but doesn't force them to face that battle before they can follow your example.
+This has the added benefit of being a positive control for when users are troubleshooting the formatting for their own data later on, but doesn't force them to face that battle before they can follow your example.

 Make sure your example adequately introduces the example: what are the measurements from, what was the goal of this dataset.
 And of course, link to the source of the data and cite it!

-### Example code is about the lesson not the output
+### Example code is about the lesson not the output per se

 Example code is not the same as backend code.
 Although example code should also be functional and work, its primarily meant to teach, so even more so than usual code in examples should always prioritize clarity over cleverness or even brevity.